sikuli/sikuli/docs/source/region.rst

 				m = m.nearby(20)

-		The red frame is just an overlay in front of all other screen content and stays in its place, independently from the behavior of this other content, which means it is not "connected" to the defining region.
+		**Note**: The red frame is just an overlay in front of all other screen content and stays in its place, independently from the behavior of this other content, which means it is not "connected" to the defining region.